VILLASframework/node/paper/paper.md

 # Statement of need

 VILLASnode supports the coupling of real-time simulators of different hardware and software vendors, specifications, and implementations [@monti_global_2018].
 These simulators play a crucial role in both academic research and industrial applications, especially within simulation of electrical power networks.
 They are primarily utilized for hardware-in-the-loop (HiL) simulations.
 As an example, in the scope of the ENSURE project, the German electrical grid is emulated with the ability to couple dynamically simulators and physical components which can be interfaced safely via analog input and output signals [@Mehlmann2023].
 This approach not only reduces development costs but also allows for the validation of components under scenarios in which it is difficult or unsafe to replicate real-world field scenarios.
 Moreover, VILLASnode supports the linking of simulators and real-time simulators from different vendors so that models do not need to be shared.
-It allows for conversation about intellectual property during collaboration.
+It allows for communication between proprietary simulation models that cannot be shared, thus protecting intellectual property during collaboration.
 Local simulators and simulation infrastructure can be combined in a powerful arrangement unavailable at any individual infrastructure.
 This approach has the additional advantage of allowing co-simulation with heterogeneus methods, algorithms, and communication protocols.
 The communication with the components, sensors, or actuators can also be implemented using VILLASnode.

 This can be extended to geographically distributed experiments.
 In this case, VILLASnode takes care of the communication between the different participants to the experiment that spans multiple infrastructures.
 Not only simulators can be included, but physical devices can also be integrated [@Bach2025].
 Although communication latencies constrain the dynamics of the experiment for real-time applications, VILLASnode offers significant advantages such as leveraging existing infrastructure across sites and facilitating collaboration among interdisciplinary teams.
 Manufacturers, customers, and certifiers benefit from remote access and distributed testing while maintaining data confidentiality and intellectual property.
 Current work includes automation of integration of VILLASnode in practical field devices [@Pitz2024].

 # Features

-VILLASnode is a part of the VILLASframework, which offers several key features.
+As the gateway, VILLASnode is the main component of the VILLASframework, which offers several key features.
-Firstly, it includes VILLASweb, a tool designed for the visualization and monitoring of experiments.
-Secondly, there is VILLASfpga, which provides hard real-time capabilities for VILLASnode.
-Lastly, VILLAScontroller is currently under development and aims to automate simulation equipment.

 The gateway supports a wide range of established data exchange protocols.
 Support for various message brokers like MQTT, AMQP, nanomsg, ZeroMQ, Redis, and Kafka provide connectivity to existing software platforms.
 Support for process bus protocols such as CAN, EtherCAT, Modbus, IEC 61850-8-1 (GOOSE), and IEC 61850-9-2 (Sampled Values) enable connectivity to physical devices.
 A range of web-based protocols like WebRTC, WebSockets, NGSI, and a HTTP REST API facilitate integration into web-based interfaces.
-Lastly, a set of generic protocols add support for plain UDP/TCP/Ethernet sockets, Infiniband, file-based I/O, and communication with other processes via standard I/O or shared memory regions.
+And a set of generic protocols add support for plain UDP/TCP/Ethernet sockets, Infiniband, file-based I/O, and communication with other processes via standard I/O or shared memory regions.
+For custom interfaces which require hard real-time timeing guarantees, the gateway supports communicating with Xilinx/AMD FPGA evaluation boards via PCIexpress and user space drivers implemented on top of VFIO.

+Other components of the framework include:
+VILLASweb provides visualization and monitoring of distributed experiments via a web browser.
+VILLAScontroller integrates and orchestrates the execution of gateways and related hardware and software component in a joint experiment.

 # Acknowledgements